Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ## Download Profile Server Binaries

 Go to [Releases Page](https://github.com/Fermat-ORG/iop-profile-server/releases) and download the latest release for your platform, if available.

+### Dependencies for Windows

+Make sure your system is fully updated using Windows Update.
+Then you need to install [Visual C++ Redistributable for Visual Studio 2015 (64-bit)](https://www.microsoft.com/en-gb/download/details.aspx?id=48145).

+### Dependencies for Linux

+You need to have `libunwind` installed.
+If you do not have it, install it with the following command:

+`apt-get install libunwind8`

 ## Configure Profile Server